Axway/open-docs-microsite-template/README.md

 ### Customize the microsite landing page

 The landing page for the microsite is a HTML page `content/en/_index.html` and uses Docsy content blocks.
 You must modify this page to create your own blocks and link to your own content.

+### Update the Netlify CMS collections configuration for your documentation

+After you have replaced the placeholder content with your documentation content, you must update the `collections` variable in `static/admin/config.js` so that Netlify CMS shows one collection for each folder under `content\en\docs`.

+For more information, see [Add new documentation to Netlify CMS](https://axway-open-docs.netlify.app/docs/contribution_guidelines/maintain_customize/#add-new-documentation-to-netlify-cms).

 ### Customize your Git repo for your way of working